jvehent/haproxy-aws/README.rst

 At the end of the ACL evaluation, if this header is present in the request, we know that the request should be blocked.

-In the `fxa-https` frontend, we replace the `block` paramameters with the following logic:
+In the `fxa-https` frontend, we replace the `http-request deny` paramameters with the following logic:

 .. code::